3 actionable tips to help you Conquer your Kitchen right now

 “Most kitchens are designed with a triangle setup based on three key points the sink, the fridge, and the oven because they are the most utilized appliances in the kitchen.
 In an ideal kitchen, the number of steps between the points in this triangle is minimal.
 This is your kitchen’s prime real estate, and you should place your most frequently used tools and food items within this zone.” (p.
 22)

 Dishes should be stored near the dishwasher.
 Pots and utensils near the stove.
 It sounds simple and doable.
 Another tip Annmarie offers is to minimize the electric appliances that come into your home.
-Yes, there are some that really improve your efficiency, like a Kitchenaid standmixer, a food processor, and a crockpot.
+Yes, there are some that really improve your efficiencies, like a Kitchenaid stand mixer, a food processor, and a crockpot.
 (I already gave away my candy floss maker – used only twice in 15 years.)
-Looking at my own cupboards I can see underutilized space where I might be able to store those canning jars, if I put some of those under-used appliances in the basement.
+Looking at my own cupboards I can see underutilized space where I might be able to store those canning jars if I put some of those under-used appliances in the basement.

 What about the food that inevitably gets thrown out because it gets lost in the fridge or sits on the counter too long?
 Annemarie offers a way to stop wasting money by wasting food.

 “After an item has sat in the refrigerator for a few days, find a way to use it or put it in the freezer.
 Even perishables like kale or scallions can be used up by putting them into quiche or soup.
 Set aside a few minutes twice a week to evaluate what’s in your refrigerator and find a way to move it through your meal plan.
 This beats throwing away rotten food any day.” (p.
 25)